kumarpit/raytracing/README.md

 # Raytracing
-A raytracer based on Peter Shirley's raytracing in one weekend.
-My implementation gives a more functional flavour.
+A raytracer based on Peter Shirley's "Raytracing in One Weekend".
+My implementation attempts to take a functional approach, based on ideas in "Functional Programming in C++" by Ivan Cukic.